aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 - MHTP Test Sessions plugin (optional, for test session management)

 ## Migrating from Legacy API
 Previous versions of this plugin used the `/converse` endpoint from Botpress v12.
-That endpoint no longer works on Botpress Cloud.
-Version 2.0.0 migrated to the Chat API using the `/events` path.
-The latest version uses the Botpress Cloud Chat API under `https://chat.botpress.cloud/{bot_id}`.
+Version 2.x relied on the `/conversations` and `/messages` paths.
+Version 3.0.0 now uses the official Chat API endpoints `conversations.getOrCreate` and `messages` under `https://chat.botpress.cloud`.

 ## Installation
 1. In Botpress Cloud, enable the **Chat Integration** for your bot and note the API key.
-2. In that same Chat Integration screen set the **Webhook URL** to `https://YOURDOMAIN.com/wp-json/mhtp-chat/v1/webhook` (replace `YOURDOMAIN.com` with your domain).
+2. In that same Chat Integration screen set the **Webhook URL** to `https://YOURDOMAIN.com/wp-json/mhtp-chat/webhook` (replace `YOURDOMAIN.com` with your domain).
 3. Define the constant `MHTP_BOTPRESS_API_KEY` in your `wp-config.php` file with the key from step&nbsp;1.
 4. *(Optional)* Define `MHTP_BOTPRESS_CHAT_API` if your Chat API base differs (defaults to `https://chat.botpress.cloud`).
 5. Define `MHTP_BOTPRESS_BOT_ID` with your Botpress bot ID.
-6. All Botpress requests must include an `x-user-key` header.
-The plugin automatically sends this header using the logged in WordPress user ID (`wp-{user_id}`).
-7. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
+6. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
-8. Activate the plugin through the 'Plugins' menu.
+7. Activate the plugin through the 'Plugins' menu.
-9. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.
+8. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.

 The plugin communicates with Botpress using the base defined in `MHTP_BOTPRESS_CHAT_API` and your bot ID from `MHTP_BOTPRESS_BOT_ID`.
-Conversations start by POSTing to `https://chat.botpress.cloud/{bot_id}/conversations` and subsequent messages are sent to `.../conversations/{conversationId}/messages`.
+Conversations begin with a POST to `conversations.getOrCreate` and messages are sent via the `messages` endpoint using the conversation ID returned.

 ## Usage